 Due diligence is the proper reasonable care a company exercises when entering into business relations or contracts with other companies, and how it responds in a deliberate, reflexive manner to trading risks identified.

-For details on due diligence, please see Excise Notice 2002.
+For information on due diligence, read Excise Notice 2002.

 17. Review and appeal procedures

 When we make a decision that you can appeal against, we’ll tell you and offer you a review.
 We’ll explain the decision and tell you what you need to do if you disagree with, for example: